 Our follow-up analysis can only be conducted among employees that remain employed at the university and furthermore, among employees that agree to complete the follow-up survey and biometric screening.
 We will first examine If treatment assignment is related to attrition at these various levels at a statistically significant level.
 If not, then we will conduct analysis ignoring attrition.
-However, if we do find a significant difference in attrition, we will implement bounds on our treatment effect estimates, using Lee bounds in the case of differential employment turnover, and using sharper bounds to address differential survey and/or biometric screening response, which rely on variation in follow-up incentives to calculate the bounds.
+However, if we do find a significant difference in attrition, we will implement bounds on our treatment effect estimates, using "Lee bounds" in the case of differential employment turnover, and using sharper bounds to address differential survey and/or biometric screening response, which rely on variation in follow-up incentives to calculate the bounds.
+We will implement methods outlined in Behaghel et al. (2009) and Behaghel et al. (2015).